More patents, less papers

 Fig. 2 Two vortex rings during collision.
 Vorticity is the fundamental variable that governs fluid motion. https://legendary-digital-network-assets.s3.amazonaws.com/wp-content/uploads/2018/07/14041934/vortex-rings.jpg

-Is this method the Holy grail of fluid dynamics?
+Is this method the Holy Grail of fluid dynamics?
 This patent helps to explain and justify a fundamental process in fluid dynamics: flow separation and its precise temporal evolution.
 Therefore, all future more complex developments in this field of research should be based on this approach because it simplifies the understanding of fluid motion to the limit.
 For this reason, no more than one independent claim (the most important part of a patent) is needed; less is more.
 But, what is the difference between this application and other granted patents for vorticity-based CFD methods?

 A similar vortex method is described in patent JP2004126925A.
 However, the main difference between the two methods is the mechanism (viscous vs. inviscid) of vorticity generation near a solid surface.
 In such an invention, a vortex blob is generated per discretized surface element based on additional and more complex computations, since the generation of vorticity is based on viscous calculations (i.e., shear stresses between layers).
 It is important to note that a vorticity generation based on a viscous assumption would contaminate the numerical solution, since according to a vorticity generation theory, such a mechanism is purely an inviscid process [2], and viscosity is only implied after the instantaneous vorticity generation.

-Fig. 3 Viscous scheme for generation of vorticity at solid surface (Ojima and Kamemoto, 2000).
+Fig. 3 Viscous scheme for generation of vorticity at the solid surface (Ojima and Kamemoto, 2000).
 Too complex and inaccurate!

 Another related patent is US20210124861A1 which focuses on algorithms for removing vortex loops and reconnecting filaments to save computational time, in the context of the vortex filament method (VFM).
-For the generation of surface vorticity, it refers to a vortex tube generator module based on the generation of vorticity through a set of vortex sheet layers (described in detail in a related patent US6512999), which represents a viscous approach (similar to the shown in Fig. 3).
+The generation of surface vorticity, it refers to a vortex tube generator module based on the generation of vorticity through a set of vortex sheet layers (described in detail in a related patent US6512999), which represents a viscous approach (similar to the one shown in Fig. 3).
 As for the turbulence treatment, since the present invention focuses on solving fundamentals and numerical accuracy rather than on implementation or computational efficiency (e.g., Fast Multipole Method; FMM), no turbulence model is implemented.
 Theoretically, in the upper limit of the vortex element method (VEM) discretization, all turbulent scales are explicitly solved, similar to a mesh-based direct numerical simulation (DNS) that does not require either wall or Kolmogorov’s scale modeling.
-Now, turbulence, that constitutes one of the most challenging problems in fluid dynamics, can be analyzed from its fundamental constitution: vorticity, with precise squeezing-stretching.
+Now, turbulence, which constitutes one of the most challenging problems in fluid dynamics, can be analyzed from its fundamental constitution: vorticity, with precise squeezing-stretching.

 Fig. 4 Leonardo da Vinci's description of turbulence.

 Now it is time to enter the appeals phase of the patent, which will probably be the hardest part (or probably not).
-So maybe it is not right to try to answer the question left open before until this phase is over.
+So maybe it is not right to try to answer the question left open until this phase is over.
 In the meantime, I will be looking for ways to continue developing my own ideas, despite the challenges ahead:

 "Simplicity is the ultimate sophistication."
 Leonardo di ser Piero da Vinci.